Everyday Entrepreneur Venture Fund

-Apply to the CVCC Everyday Entrepreneur Venture Fund for a Start-Up Grant!
+The CVCC Everyday Entrepreneur Venture Fund can help!

 The CVCC Everyday Entrepreneur Venture Fund (EEVF) provides grants to support CVCC students and recent graduates by helping them to start their own business with grants of up to $5,000!
 We’ll help you develop your business plan, and you will have a chance to pitch to a funding committee for a start-up grant.

 - You must be a current CVCC student with at least 24 credit hours or someone who has graduated from CVCC within the last 24 months (no earlier than May 2020), or a current SBC client.

 - You need a business idea, which is possible to start within 16 weeks, or an existing business in its early stages.

 - Your business must support at least one full-time job within 12 months of its start-up.

 - The Spring 2023 application period is scheduled to open in October.

 - Applicants will complete an application which will be reviewed by CVCC's EEVF advisors to confirm their eligibility and to assess business viability.